digitranslab/jumpstart/docs/versioned_docs/version-2.33.0/app-builder/import-export-apps.md

 </div>

 - If you select `Export All`, all the versions of the application will be exported in JSON format.
 If you select `Export selected version`, only the selected version will be exported in JSON format.
-- Ticking the `Export ToolJet table schema` checkbox will also export the related ToolJet Database table schemas with your application.
-In this case, when you import the application in a workspace, the related ToolJet Database tables will also be created.
+- Ticking the `Export JumpStart table schema` checkbox will also export the related JumpStart Database table schemas with your application.
+In this case, when you import the application in a workspace, the related JumpStart Database tables will also be created.

 <div style={{textAlign: 'center', marginBottom:'15px'}}>
     <img className="screenshot-full" src="/img/v2-beta/app-builder/import-export-apps/export-options-v2.png" alt="Export App Options" />